closemarketing/widgets-so-genesis/readme.txt

 -   Child menu for pages.
 Shows child pages in sidebar in active page.
 -   Button for CTA with Genesis css classes.
 -   WooCommerce Category Image in a genesis grid.
+-   Buttons for iOS apps and Android Apps.

 Others Plugins: